Chapter 11: Spiritual Possibilities

 Natural Spirits

 Our pantheon of natural spirits is not restricted to fundamentals such as gravity and emergence.
 We are confined to a planet (or perhaps in the future to a spaceship), to breathe air and search out or produce food and water.
 All these parameters on our existence are effectively natural spirits to us.
-Our biological processes, including such diverse processes as endocrine systems, gender expression and DNA replication, are also unavoidable parameters of our being and can be regarded as natural spirits.
-Much of our social interaction follows unavoidable natural guidelines, such as our family structures, gender roles and our subservience to or dominance of others.
+As mentioned, our internal biological processes are natural spirits to us.
+Much of our social interaction follows unavoidable natural guidelines, such as our family structures, gender influences and our subservience to or dominance of others.
 Jungian psychology has enumerated an extensive range of 'archetypes' considered to parameterize the unconscious behaviour of all humans, and I see these archetypes as constituting natural spirits to us.
 (Many religions also offer spirits devoted to particular natural aspects of our lives - like Venus as a spirit of love and femininity - but these often have features contrary to the limitations of connectivity and architectivity.)

-Connectivity and architectivity themselves, as fundamental principles of interaction, can also be seen as natural spirits.
+Connectivity and architectivity themselves, as fundamental principles of material interaction, can also be seen as natural spirits.
 The architective dominion of our lives is also an unavoidable natural spirit to us.
 Meaning in general, the fact that the universe makes sense at all and can do so in so many ways, can be seen as a fundamental natural spirit to us.

 Connective Systems and Their Holisms